improving-minnesota/angular-training/labs/lab-08-directives.md

 $scope.$apply();
 ```

+###### What is really happening here?
+  - Since we are not completely bootstrapping our entire Angular application in our unit tests, we need to simulate the bootstrapping process.
+  - We register a DOM element with the `angular` global object.
+  - We then tell the $compile service to process the registered element.
+  - Angular gives us a linking function as a result which we immediately call with our test `$scope`.
+  - After our element has been compiled and linked, we tell Angular to run its digest cycle and apply it to our test '$scope'.
+  - Once that is complete, we have a small section of DOM that is fully 'Angular-aware' and can be tested.

 ###### Test the header is set
 - Look for the `TODO` near line #42.
 - Add the below test to check that the directive adds a `<h4>` tag.